Skip to main content

 Supplemental Pension Savings Plan (SPSP)

-Eligible employees originally hired prior to July 1, 2009, that kept their retirement funds in SDCERS will be automatically enrolled in the mandatory portion of the SPSP Plan at a contribution rate of 3% pre-tax.
+Eligible employees originally hired prior to July 1, 2009, who kept their retirement funds in SDCERS, will be automatically enrolled in the mandatory portion of the SPSP Plan at a contribution rate of 3% pre-tax.
 Eligible employees may voluntarily contribute up to 3.05% post-tax (or 4.5% post-tax for eligible employees originally hired prior to April 1, 1986).
 Voluntary contribution amounts are input through SAP Self-Services.

 The City of San Diego matches all employee SPSP contributions 100% (City contributions are made on a pre-tax basis).
 Employees may make one withdrawal of their SPSP contributions per calendar year after two years of participation (note, the City match portion is not available for withdrawal).
 Loans and hardship withdrawals are also available from this plan, subject to IRS guidelines.